centreon/centreon-documentation/en/installation/introduction.md

 The monitoring platform may be installed in several ways.
 However, **we strongly recommend using Centreon ISO to install your platform**.
-Enjoy our industrialization work during install and update steps of your the environment.
+Enjoy our industrialization work during installation and update steps of the environment.
 Also enjoy optimizations installed by default on the system.

 Centreon Installation can be performed from source (tar.gz) but the work is more